 Lacquering activities at PAYER used to happen in the past but are outdated today.
-Welding processes only use electrical energy and its GHG emissions are therefore considered in the Scope 2 assessment.
-The quantification of the Scope 1 emissions if not 100% complete yet, as we are continuously working on improving the data availability and quality.
+Welding processes only use electrical energy and its greenhouse gas emissions are therefore considered in the category of greenhouse gases, refers to indirect emissions through the consumption of energy 2 assessment.
+The quantification of the category of greenhouse gases, refers to direct emissions 1 emissions if not 100% complete yet, as we are continuously working on improving the data availability and quality.
 Activities which are unknown up to this point will be addressed in future publications.

-Direct emission factors for specific activities are used to calculate the GHG emissions in kilograms of CO2-equivalents.
+Direct emission factors for specific activities are used to calculate the greenhouse gas emissions in kilograms of CO_2 -equivalents.

-SCOPE 1 GHG EMISSIONS IN 2020 IN 2023 IN 2024 UNIT PAYER Austria 141,830.0 29,539.0 59,997.0 kg CO 2 eq PAYER China 23,598.0 26,084.0 20,219.0 kg CO 2 eq PAYER Hungary 331,380.0 293,440.0 288,507.0 kg CO 2 eq PAYER Malaysia 0.0 0.0 2,616.0 kg CO2eq
+SCOPE 1 GHG EMISSIONS IN 2020 IN 2023 IN 2024 UNIT PAYER Austria 141,830.0 29,539.0 59,997.0 kg CO 2 eq PAYER China 23,598.0 26,084.0 20,219.0 kg CO 2 eq PAYER Hungary 331,380.0 293,440.0 288,507.0 kg CO 2 eq PAYER Malaysia 0.0 0.0 2,616.0 kg CO 2 eq

-Scope 2 GHG emissions: Within this category, GHG emissions from the generation of energy are allocated.
+Scope 2 Greenhouse gases emissions: Within this category, greenhouse gases emissions from the generation of energy are allocated.
 Any purchased energy, like electricity or heat, is produced at a power plant, where fossil, conventional or renewable resources are used for power generation.
-Indirect emissions produced by the generation of energy are allocated to the GHG inventory of PAYER, relative to the amount of energy consumed.
-Scope 2 GHG emissions are either calculated by the location-based or the market-based approach.
-Firstly, a country-specific emission factor is combined directly with the total amount of purchased energy, resulting in a GHG emission value specific to the activity within a country.
+Indirect emissions produced by the generation of energy are allocated to the greenhouse gases inventory of PAYER, relative to the amount of energy consumed.
+Scope 2 greenhouse gases emissions are either calculated by the location-based or the market-based approach.
+Firstly, a country-specific emission factor is combined directly with the total amount of purchased energy, resulting in a greenhouse gases emission value specific to the activity within a country.
 The second approach is the market-based, which considers the consumption of energy from sources available in the market.